AndreasExner/AgentsHackathon/UseCaseLibrary/NameIt-Agent/README.md

 Let's create the first agent.
 Name It! will help you finding names for things in creative ways.
 Be sure to give it at least three skills (e.g. naming in general, a project, a top secret agent)

+This Agent will be configured using the M365 Copilot Agent Builder.

 **Name:** Name It!

 **Description:** I'm here to find you creative name for almost anything!